Kotlin/kotlinx.coroutines/coroutines-guide.md

 from the [CoroutineScope] that it is being launched from.
 In this case, it inherits the context of the main `runBlocking` coroutine which runs in the `main` thread.

-[Unconfined] is a special dispatcher that also appears to run in the `main` thread, but it is, in fact, a different mechanism that is explained later.
+[Dispatchers.Unconfined] is a special dispatcher that also appears to run in the `main` thread, but it is, in fact, a different mechanism that is explained later.

-The default dispatcher, that is used when coroutines are launched in [GlobalScope], is represented by [DefaultDispatcher] and uses shared background pool of threads, so `launch(DefaultDispatcher) { ... }` uses the same dispatcher as `GlobalScope.launch { ... }`.
+The default dispatcher, that is used when coroutines are launched in [GlobalScope], is represented by [Dispatchers.Default] and uses shared background pool of threads, so `launch(Dispatchers.Default) { ... }` uses the same dispatcher as `GlobalScope.launch { ... }`.

 [newSingleThreadContext] creates a new thread for the coroutine to run.
 A dedicated thread is a very expensive resource.